emqx/emqx-docs/en_US/README.md

 - Run Anywhere
 - Run anywhere in private, hybrid, and public clouds like AWS, GCP, and Azure without vendor lock-in.

-### High ROI with Low TCO
+### High ROI (Return on Investment) with Low TCO (Total Cost of Ownership)

-- High ROI with Low TCO
 - Efficiently use network and server resources.
-- Pay by annual subscription, no costly one-off purchases.
+- Pay for annual subscription, no costly one-off purchases.
 - Get high ROI from your IoT solutions with low TCO.

 ### Global Technical Support

-- Global Technical Support
-- 7 branches in USA, Europe, Japan and China.
+- 7 sites globally, covering USA, Europe, Japan and China.
-- More than ten partners in Europe, USA and India.
+- More than ten business partners in Europe, USA and India.
 - 24/7 worldwide technical support service.

 {% endemqxee %}